 Final Note: What About Safety?

-The CH2 is designed to comply with safety regulations and be "intrinsically safe."
-If you come in contact with a wire while the high voltage is applied, the tester will shut off the voltage very quickly.
 It is a good practice to set the Total Current Limit as low as you can and still pass a good cable.
 This will help shut off the voltage even quicker if a person comes in contact during testing.
 Also, since your body looks resistive (rather than capacitive) to the high voltage supply setting, the Real Current Limit which is set at a low value, helps the tester recognise you and shut off even sooner.